Electrocyte/Vernovem/unwilling-witness-sheet.md

 **Background:** Acolyte - A devoted priest of Verdancy who serves as a spiritual historian.

+### Note
+- Chose to undergo Growth ritual - gained
+- The Seer's Clarity: Having surrendered potential never realized, the character gains prophetic glimpses of paths not taken.
+They occasionally experience vivid dreams showing alternate realities and possible futures.
+These visions grant them recognition as an oracle within Verdant circles, with pilgrims seeking their guidance at moments of decision.
+Their eyes develop subtle golden flecks that gleam when they speak of possibilities.
+- Reached Blossoming

 ### Character Concept
 Petalwin emerged from the Tecoma Tree of Rosadake during dusk, their bark-like skin a rich amber hue with golden veins running throughout.
 Perpetually curious and philosophical, they have dedicated their life to preserving the wisdom of Verdancy through stories and songs.
 As a respected historian of Verdant Orders, they believe Alarak's controversial methods threaten the core principles of balanced growth.
 They accompany him not as an ally, but as a witness who must document what occurs and determine if there is truth in his radical approach.